-If you’re looking to do a few days of travel in the Kantō region — maybe a long weekend, or a bit of sightseeing before you head elsewhere — the JR Tokyo Wide Pass is a money-saving hack you need to know.
-Unlike most other JR passes, this one can be used by all foreign passport holders (not just tourists!).
+If you’re looking to do a few days of travel around Tokyo — maybe a long weekend near Mt.
+Fuji, or a bit of sightseeing in Nikkō before you head elsewhere — the JR Tokyo Wide Pass is a money-saving hack you need to know.
+Unlike most other Japan Rail passes, this one can be used by all foreign-passport holders (not just tourists).

-The pass covers travel from Tokyo to many popular destinations, including: Nikkō, Izu, Fuji Five Lakes, Karuizawa, and ski resort Gala Yuzawa.
-Read on to learn more about what you can do with this pass and how it can save you money.
+The Tokyo Wide Pass covers travel from Tokyo to many popular destinations in the surrounding areas, including: Nikkō, Izu, Fuji Five Lakes, Karuizawa, and the ski resort Gala Yuzawa.
+Read on to learn more about what you can do with this transport pass, and how it can save you money.

 Jump to: